Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-1/problem_1.md

 Binary search will be discussed in class as part of the search problem.
 If you need help, [here](https://www.geeksforgeeks.org/binary-search/) is a good start.
 Note that binary search can be implemented with or without recursion.
 If you are comfortable with recursion already, feel free to use it.
 Otherwise for-loop would be just fine.
 In fact, which method do you think is faster? (you can answer this in your code as a comment if you want to)

-When the homework is done, your code should pass all the tests that come from the assignment and those your added.
+When the homework is done, your code should pass all the tests that come from with assignment.